-3 Strategies to Engage Learners on eLearning Discussion Forums & Boards
+3 Strategies to Engage Participants in Online Discussion

 Lei Lei Tun

 When learners actively participate in class discussions, they learn to articulate their perspectives, consider their peers’ differing viewpoints, and take ownership over their own learning experience.
 There is clearly value in collaborative learning, but engaging learners has its difficulties, especially when it comes to encouraging engagement on eLearning discussion boards.
 If you’re struggling with this, here are some characteristics of a quiet discussion board and suggestions on how to improve them.

 3 ways to Engage Learners on eLearning Discussion Boards